Vietnam's VinFast targets US electric car market

 Some companies using SPACs -- including other EV startups -- have suffered big market drops.

-VinFast launched its electric vehicles last year across Vietnam, where they are slowly gaining in popularity.
+VinFast launched its EVs last year across Vietnam, where they are slowly gaining in popularity.
 It also introduced a taxi service in major cities in April using the EVs.

 In North America, more than 10,000 orders for two models -- the VF8 and the VF9 -- had been placed by customers, VinFast told AFP Wednesday.